-Breasts are composed of ducts, milk glands, and fatty and fibrous tissues.
-Fibrocystic disease occurs when there are fluid-filled lumps (cysts) of duct tissue.
+Breasts are made up of ducts, milk glands, and fatty and fibrous tissues.
+Fibrocystic disease is when there are fluid-filled lumps (cysts) of duct tissue.
 These lumps are surrounded by a scar-like capsule of tissue in the breasts.

-The glandular tissue of the breasts cycles monthly with menstrual periods.
-It enlarges to prepare for a pregnancy, and then shrinks if one does not occur.
-This cycling causes cysts and excess fibrous tissue to build up.
-Virtually all women will have some form of this condition during their reproductive years.
-However, most women will not seek treatment.
+The glands in the breasts change throughout the monthly cycle.
+They get bigger to get ready for a pregnancy.
+They shrink if one does not happen.
+This cycling causes cysts and fibrous tissue to build up.
+All women will have some form of this condition during their reproductive years.
+Most women will not seek medical care.

-You will be asked about your symptoms and medical history.
+You will be asked about your symptoms and health history.
 A physical exam will be done.

-Images may be taken of your breasts.
+Pictures may be taken of your breasts.
 This can be done with a mammogram.

-Treatment may include:
+Treatment may also include: